Pilgrimage to Ireland - June 15, 2022

 A pilgrimage to Ireland is an immersion in faith and culture.
 Take in the beauty of this small island country as you traverse the lunar landscape of The Burren, view the impressive Cliffs of Moher, and travel across the rolling green hills of “The Emerald Isle.”
 Walk in the footsteps of numerous saints and be renewed by the centuries-old faith of the Irish people.

-Our pilgrimage begins as we depart on our overnight flight to Rome.
+Our pilgrimage begins as we depart on our overnight flight to Dublin.
 Meals and refreshments will be served aloft.

 Upon arrival in Dublin we will be met by our local Irish tour manager, who will remain with us for the duration of our pilgrimage.
 Depending upon our flight arrival time, we proceed into Dublin proper, the vibrant capital of Ireland, for a tour of this romantic, Old-World European city.
 Beginning at the church of Our Lady of Lourdes, we venerate the tomb of Venerable Matt Talbot, 20th century commoner known for overcoming his alcoholism through the power of faith, then continue to St. Mary’s Pro Cathedral – the Catholic Cathedral of Dublin.
 Visit Trinity College to see the famous Book of Kells, the 9th century illuminated manuscript of the four Gospels and end our day by visiting the Whitefriar Street Carmelite Church where we will venerate the relics of St. Valentine the Martyr at his shrine contained within the church, as well as the statue known as Our Lady of Dublin, the best loved statue in the city.
 Proceed to our hotel for check-in, dinner, and overnight.